HSF/hsf.github.io/howto-website.md

 ### Adding coordination meeting minutes

 HSF Coordination minutes are produced using the live notes approach described above.
-The content of the live notes are preformatted to be suitable for direct injection into Jekyll.
+The content of the live notes are preformatted to be suitable for direct injection into Jekyll, after minimal edits described in the [running-meetings]({{ site.baseurl }}/organization/running-meetings.html) page.
 The minutes file must be placed into Jekyll `organization/_posts` directory.

-The only edit required is the replacement of the *front-matter* section by the one present in the previous meeting minutes in Jekyll, updating the title (meeting number and date).

 ### Adding a working group or activity